bluewave-labs/capture/README.md

 Our API is documented in accordance with the OpenAPI spec.

-You can find the OpenAPI specifications [here](https://github.com/bluewave-labs/capture/blob/develop/openapi.yml)
+You can find the OpenAPI specifications [in openapi.yml](https://github.com/bluewave-labs/capture/blob/develop/openapi.yml)

 ## Installation Options